 First up, downgrading iOS will require you to completely wipe your phone - all your contacts, photos, apps and everything else will be deleted.
 It's not like the upgrade process where all your data remains intact.

 While there's no official resource, you can head to this site to check the status for your iOS device; this site also lists signed versions of iOS for each device.
-If Apple has stopped signing the software and you still try, chances are your phone will be wiped and you'll be prompted to re-install the latest version of iOS 12.
+If Apple has stopped signing the software and you still try, chances are your phone will be wiped and you'll be prompted to re-install the latest version of iOS 12, which at the time of writing is iOS 12.4.1.

 Follow these instructions to downgrade to an older version of iOS: